andrelip/elixir-assignment/README.md

 - Set the environment variable `OPENWEATHERMAP_APIKEY` with your API key.
 - Request `/graphql` or navigate through the API using GraphiQL in `/graphiql`

-If your OpenWeatherMap account doesn't support the forecast feature, you can simulate a response using by using `mock_forecast: true` in the configuration.

 ## Setup

 - [Phoenix](https://phoenixframework.org) has been set up and is available to run the application server.\